wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-global-web-presence-solution-overview.md

 Quickly create new sites from a popular CMS in the gallery or bring your existing web assets to Azure Web Apps from a variety of languages and frameworks.

-You can create a web app using your favorite CMS flavor.
+The Azure gallery provides Y You can create a web app using your favorite CMS flavor.
 You can choose from various database backends to meet your needs, including [Azure SQL Database] and [MySQL].

 Your existing web assets can run on Azure Web Apps, whether they are .NET, PHP, Java, Node.js, or Python.
 You can move them to Web Apps using your familiar [FTP] tools or your source control management system.
-Web Apps supports direct publishing from popular source control options, such as [Visual Studio] and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..
+Web Apps supports direct publishing from popular source control options, such as [Visual Studio], [Visual Studio Team Servica and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..

 ## Publish reliably